Jade Kievits

 Read Thesis

-In today’s society, we are increasingly losing touch with the natural world.
-We are losing our attention, our willingness to slow down, to look and to see.
-With this project, I offer that inherited perspective, suggesting that wonder lives in the act of looking itself.
+In Dutch society, we are increasingly becoming estranged from the natural world.
+We are losing our attention, our willingness to slow down, to look, and to notice.
+The Looking Garden returns to my grandfather’s garden in memory, and to what it taught me: wonder lives in the act of looking itself.